Dallas Love Field: Wright Amendment

-With the drastic reduction in flights and only 467,212 enplanements in 1975, Love Field decommissioned several of its concourses.
-The city of Dallas attempted to make use of these dormant facilities by leasing some of them to Wesley Goyer who opened the "Llove Entertainment Complex" in November 1975.
-The main lobby at the front of a former terminal was transformed into movie theaters, ice rink, roller rink, huge video arcades, restaurants and bowling alley.
-During its first two weeks, the Llove center saw 800 people on weekdays and more than 4,000 during the weekend, exceeding Goyer’s expectations.
-Llove seemed especially suited for the pre-teen and teen crowd, who could spend the day for a single admission charge of about $3.50.
-After exceeding expectations initially, By the end of the first full year of operation Llove’s attendance rates had drastically dropped leading to the complex being closed in May 1978.

-After deregulation of the U.S. airline industry in 1978, Southwest Airlines announced plans to start interstate service in 1979, a proposal that was quickly endorsed by federal regulators.
-This upset local officials, who feared that increased commercial traffic at Love Field could threaten DFW Airport's financial stability.
+After deregulation of the U.S. airline industry in 1978, Southwest Airlines announced plans to start interstate service in 1979, a proposal quickly endorsed by federal regulators.
+This upset local officials, who feared increased commercial traffic at Love Field could threaten DFW Airport's financial stability.
 To protect DFW Airport from significant competition at Love Field, Fort Worth-based U.S. Representative (later Speaker of the House) Jim Wright pushed a law through Congress, the Wright Amendment, which restricted air service at Love Field in the following ways: Passenger service on regular mid-sized and large aircraft could only be provided from Love Field to locations within Texas and four neighboring states (Louisiana, Arkansas, Oklahoma, and New Mexico).
 Airlines could not offer connecting flights, through service on another airline, or through ticketing beyond the five-state region.
 Long-haul service to other states was only allowed using aircraft with 56 or fewer passenger seats.